falkbene/Sqrt_of_two/README.md

 # Introduction
-This program calculates the square root of 2 and provides options to display the result in either decimal or hexadecimal representation.
+This project was undertaken as part of a university assignment by a team of three individuals.
+The program calculates the square root of 2 and provides options to display the result in either decimal or hexadecimal representation.
 Additionally, it offers different versions of the algorithm for square root calculation and allows performance measurement with various repetitions.

 ## Usage Options